 When it comes to the best laser hair growth devices, the HairMax LaserComb is the oldest well known product on the market.
 I briefly covered the company a few years ago when its president Leonard Stillman commented on this blog.
 However, I did not discuss its hair loss treatment products at the time.

 The LaserComb’s inventor and CEO is David Michaels.
-The first LaserComb device obtained US FDA 501(k) clearance to market for use in male androgenetic alopecia sufferers in 2007.
+The first LaserComb device obtained US FDA 501(k) clearance to market for use in balding male androgenetic alopecia sufferers in 2007.
 Approval for female pattern hair loss patients came in 2011.

 HairMax (part of Lexington International) currently has two laser comb models on the market: The Ultima 9 Classic LaserComb and the Ultima 12 LaserComb.
-The older cheaper device seems to have slightly better online customer reviews for hair loss and regrowth.
+The older cheaper device seems to have slightly better online customer reviews for hair regrowth.
 Both products come with money-back guarantees and warranties.
 A competing product is the NutraStim Laser Hair Comb.

 Dateline covered the LaserComb quite favorably in 2011, with before and after photos and patient feedback included.
 I even mentioned that story in a post in 2014.
 Thereafter, a whole bunch of new companies have come out with FDA-cleared low-level laser devices to grow hair.
 None are laser comb or brush type products that entail combing one’s hair daily or several times a week.